 When creating professional-looking documents, the layout is as important as the content.
-Whether you’re preparing a report, a school project, or a business proposal, knowing how to change the design of specific pages in Microsoft Word can make a big difference in the final presentation.
+If you need to prepare a report, a school project, or a business proposal, understanding how to adjust the design of specific pages in Microsoft Word helps transform the final presentation.
 In this detailed guide, we’ll walk you through the steps to change the layout of one page in Word.

 Why You Might Want to Change the Layout of One Page

 You may need to change the layout of a single page in your document for various reasons.
-For example, insert a table that looks better in landscape mode, or you may want to emphasize certain information with a different margin setting.
+For example, insert a table that looks better in landscape mode, or emphasize certain information with a different margin setting.
 Knowing how to customize the layout of individual pages can give you more control and flexibility over your document’s appearance.

 Understanding Page Layout Options

-• Orientation: You can alternate between portrait and landscape orientations.
+- Orientation: You can switch between portrait and landscape.

 Inserting a Section Break